alvromell/alvromelldotse/src/content/albums/cabalgata.md

 ---
 title: Cabalgata in the Andes
 description: Horse trek in the early morning, in Valle de Uco.
+A highlight from our trip to the Mendoza region.
 date: Sept 2019
 heroImage: ./cabalgata-1.jpg
 images: [